Joel Berry II: Sophomore season (2015–16)

 As a sophomore, Berry moved into the starting lineup at point guard, with Paige shifting over to shooting guard, resulting in a dramatic increase in Berry's offensive production.
-Berry helped the team to an Atlantic Coast Conference (ACC) regular season title.
-He then helped the team to an ACC tournament championship, averaging 17 points per game and coming away with Most Valuable Player honors.
+Berry helped the team to the 2015–16 Atlantic Coast Conference (ACC) regular season title.
+He then helped the team to the 2016 ACC tournament championship, averaging 17 points per game and coming away with Most Valuable Player honors.
 In the post-season, Berry and the Tar Heels made the Final Four and 2016 NCAA championship game.
 During the championship game, Berry scored 20 points and dished out four assists, but North Carolina fell short on a last-second three-pointer to Villanova, 77–74.

 Junior season (2016–17)

-As a junior, Berry led the Tar Heels to the ACC regular season title.
+As a junior, Berry led the Tar Heels to the 2016–17 ACC regular season title.
 In the NCAA Tournament, despite playing with injuries to both ankles, Berry led the Tar Heels to a 2017 NCAA men's basketball championship.
 In the national title game against Gonzaga, Berry scored 22 points and had six assists, and was thereafter named Most Outstanding Player of the Final Four, becoming the first player since Bill Walton to score 20 points or more in back-to-back title games.
 While Berry was one out of 182 players that declared early entry into the 2017 NBA draft, he ultimately decided to return to North Carolina for his senior season instead, announcing his decision on April 25, 2017.